apify-projects/product-mapping-engine/.actor/README.md

 Please also note that:
 1. The matcher's performance is heavily dependent on what data you provide to it.
 Missing any of the expected data attributes might result in degraded performance, especially in case of the name, price and code attributes.
 2. The matcher is trained to consider different color variants of the same product to be the same product (e.g. different color variants of the same smartphone will be considered the same product).
-3. Also note that the matcher's decisions might differ with different build versions of this actor, due to changes to the underlying machine learning model we might make in the future in order to improve its general performance.
+3. THe matcher's decisions might differ with different build versions of this actor, due to changes to the underlying machine learning model we might make in the future in order to improve its general performance.
 If you want to make sure the matcher's decisions don't change, pick a specific build version and set the actor to it in your account instead of the "latest" version.
 ## How much will it cost?
 This actor is paid using the pay-per-result model, meaning you will pay a small amount for each row in the output dataset (you can find the amount per 1000 results at the top right of this actor's Apify store page).
 In this case, a result is the decision about whether a specific pair of products is the same or not.
 This means that the amount you pay also depends on the type of input you provided:
 1. **a dataset of candidate pairs** - this case is very simple - the number of results is the same as the number of rows in the input datasets.